Pladque/Shortcut-Everything2.0/README.md

 3. Turn on 'Developer Mode'

-4. Click 'load unpacked' and chose folder with manifest.json
+4. Click 'load unpacked' and choose folder with manifest.json

 ## Useful links